aahevolution/aahevolution/README.md

 👨🏻‍💻   About Me
-- 🔭 I’m currently working on data science projects!
+- 🔭 I’m currently working on cloud and devops related projects!
 - 🌱 I love to learn new things and ready to help others.
 - 👯 I’m looking to collaborate on any software based or data science projects
 - 🎓 B.Tech in Computer Science from PIET, Jaipur.